 asyncio provides a number of key features, including:

-• Tasks: A Task is an object that manages an independently running coroutine.
+async defsyntax, and can use theawaitkeyword to pause their execution until an asynchronous operation completes.
+Coroutines (and tasks) can only run when the event loop is running. - Tasks: A Task is an object that manages an independently running coroutine.
 The Task interface is the same as the Future interface, and in fact Task is a subclass of Future.
 Tasks are also useful for interoperating between coroutines and callback-based frameworks like Twisted.
 After converting a coroutine into a Task, callbacks can be added to the Task.
-To convert a coroutine into a task, call the coroutine function and pass the resulting coroutine object to the loop.create_task() method.
-You may also use asyncio.ensure_future() for this purpose.
+To convert a coroutine into a task, call the coroutine function and pass the resulting coroutine object to the

-• Event Loop: The event loop is the core of every asyncio application.
+loop.create_task()method.
+You may also useasyncio.ensure_future()for this purpose. - Event Loop: The event loop is the core of every asyncio application.
 Event loops run asynchronous tasks and callbacks, perform network IO operations, and run subprocesses.
-To get the event loop for current context, use get_event_loop().
+To get the event loop for current context, use

 Alternatives